-“Prospective buyers are increasingly having difficulty finding affordable homes to buy.”
+“Prospective buyers are increasingly having difficulty finding affordable housing to buy.”

 According to Zero Hedge, April 30, (https://www.zerohedge.com/news/2018-04-30/pending-home-sales-decline-4th-straight-month-weather-blamed).
 Housing stocks are down and prices are up.
 Bad news for first time home buyers, great news here in Kittitas County for builders and second home sellers.